Primary schools likely to reopen on phased basis with smaller classes

 Schoolchildren wait in line to use the toilet in the schoolyard of the Sainte Aurelie primary school of Strasbourg, France.
 It has reopened its primary schools this week.
 Photograph: Jean-Francois Badias/AP Photo

+Pupils listen to their teacher at the Saint-Exupery school in the Paris’ suburb of La Courneuve as primary schools in France re-open this week after an almost two-month closure.
+Photograph: Martin Bureay/AFP

-Primary schools are likely to reopen on a phased basis with smaller class sizes and pupils attending on certain days of the week, school managers and teachers have warned.
+Primary schools will need to reopen on a phased basis with smaller class sizes and pupils attending on certain days of the week, school managers and teachers have said.

 The views of education stakeholders are contained in documents submitted to the Department of Education as part its consultation process over key issues to be considered if schools are to reopen safely.